Getting a Commercial Mortgage For Your Business

 |Between £150,001 – £5,000,000||1%|

-Can I get a commercial mortgage if I’m a first time buyer?
+Can I get a commercial mortgage if I’m a first-time borrower?

 Your choice of lenders might be fewer if you are seeking your first commercial property, as there are providers who prefer to deal with customers who have a strong track record in the relevant industry, especially if it’s a higher risk sector such as restaurants.
 There are ways you can offset risk, such as putting up additional security or offering personal guarantees from the company directors, and there are also niche lenders who help first time borrowers in the commercial sector every day – make an enquiry and the advisors we work with will seek out the provider best positioned to offer you a mortgage.